Browse our most popular topicsVIEW ALL

 So your KiwiSaver balance does not show what you “have” (like in a savings account), it shows what your investments are “worth” at a given time.
 And when the sharemarket falls, your balance can too.

 No one can foretell the future (although many try).
 What we do know is that the market is volatile at the moment – a day of falling may be followed by a day of recovery.
-This is a reflection of the uncertainty surrounding coronavirus and what will happen.
+This is a reflection of the uncertainty surrounding Covid-19 and inflation, and what will happen.
 Each time something new happens, the market adjusts its future outlook and share prices rise or fall accordingly.

-KiwiSaver investors have a choice whether to react to each thing that happens, or instead have a strategy in place to not have to do anything.
+As a KiwiSaver investor, you have a choice whether to react to each thing that happens, or instead have a strategy in place to not have to do anything.
 When your KiwiSaver is set up in line with your goals and the right level of risk for you and your circumstances, these events and market swings are not as important.
 You can set and forget; you can ride out the ups and downs, even if it is a rollercoaster.
 Here’s how to adjust your KiwiSaver settings.

 The moment you switch into a fund with less volatile investments (like cash or bonds), you are choosing to avoid steep falls in value that come with the more volatile ones (like shares and commercial property).
 But you are also stepping away from potential windfalls that generally come from investing in those kinds of investments.
 And if you’ve seen your balance lose money, you miss out on any eventual recovery.